Haifasm/Casting-Agency-API/README.md

 This is the last project of the [Full-Stack Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).

-It covers following technical topics:
+It covers the following technical topics:
 - Database modeling with PostgreSQL & SQLAlchemy.
 - Perform CRUD(create, read, update and delete) operations on database with Flask.
 - Automated testing using Unittest.